-The P factor represents the influence of supporting measures on sediment control and is generally assigned according to previous research results combined with land use types (Zhou et al., 2019).
-However, due to the large scale of the Kuye River watershed, other soil and water conservation activities were relatively limited compared with throughout the whole watershed, and the dams played a leading role in sediment control (Ran et al., 2008).
-To quantitatively analyze the influence of the check dam on sediment load, the trapping efficiencies of the dams (Fig. 4 c) were applied to evaluate the P factors.
-For a detailed method for calculating the P factor, please refer to Zhao et al. (2017).
+The P factor represents the influence of supporting measures on sediment control, which is generally assigned according to previous research results combined with land use types (Zhou et al., 2019).
+However, compared with other soil and water conservation activities, check dams played a dominant role in sediment retention (Ran et al., 2008).
+To quantitatively analyze the influence of the check dam on sediment load, the trapping efficiencies of the dams were applied to evaluate the P factors.
+The detailed calculation process was based on the method proposed by Zhao et al. (2017).